DOA: Dead or Alive: Plot

 On the tournament's final day, wondering where Hayabusa is, Kasumi, Christie, and Tina look for him and discover a secret entrance to the main complex, where they find Hayabusa unconscious.
 They are then gassed and captured.
 Meanwhile, Helena resolves to stop the mystery project and has to fight the armed staff of the island, who are sent by Donovan to kill her and Weatherby.
 They are followed inside by Max, who finds his way to the vault and is knocked out by Bayman, who works for Donovan.

 Inside the main complex, Donovan shows the four semifinalists the project he has been developing; an advanced form of neural interface that allows him and others to use the fighters' combined skills to become the ultimate fighter.
 After downloading the data into the device in the form of a pair of sunglasses, he reveals that he kept Hayate alive and in peak condition to test the technology.
 He defeats Hayate and prepares to sell the technology around the world and begins downloading it to the watching buyers.
 Weatherby stops the broadcast and alerts the CIA.
 Helena keeps Donovan back while Weatherby frees the others, but both are defeated, and Donovan activates a self-destruct sequence that will obliterate the base.

 Kasumi, Helena, Christie, Tina, Ayane, and Hayate launch a combined attack on Donovan, while Hayabusa and Weatherby find Max and escape with him, despite Max's urge to return for the money.
 During the fight, Donovan's glasses are knocked off, and Hayate and Kasumi easily paralyze him.
 The fighters then all escape as the base explodes and Donovan is consumed by the blast.
 They hijack a boat from a group of pirates.

 Later, Helena, Ayane, Christie, Tina, and Kasumi stand together again in Kasumi's palace preparing to fight an army of ninjas.

 Cast

-Additionally, Derek Boyer plays as Bayman, a Russian soldier, while Silvio Simac appears as Leon, an Italian mercenary.
+Additionally, Derek Boyer plays Bayman, a Russian soldier, while Silvio Simac appears as Leon, an Italian mercenary.
 Chad McCord plays the Chief Detective who tries to arrest Christie in Hong Kong, Martin Crewes plays Tina's Butler, and Robin Shou appears as the Pirate Leader.
 Several characters from the game series appear in minor roles played by stuntmen – Song Lin as Brad Wong, Ying Wang as Lei Fang, Hung Lin as Hitomi, and Fang Liu as Gen Fu.